Non-Domestic Rating (Public Lavatories) Bill [HL]

 Description

 The Non-Domestic Rating (Public Lavatories) Bill amends the Local Government Finance Act 1988 and the Business Rate Supplements Act 2009.
-It introduces a new provision (section 43(4I)) that sets the chargeable amount for business rates to zero for hereditaments (properties) that consist wholly or mainly of public lavatories.
-This effectively exempts these properties from paying business rates.
-The bill also makes consequential amendments to other related legislation, including the Non-Domestic Rating (Chargeable Amounts) (England) Regulations 2016, to ensure consistency and proper implementation of the zero-rating.
-The commencement of the Act is dependent upon regulations made by the Secretary of State (England) and Welsh Ministers (Wales).
+Specifically, it introduces a new provision (section 43(4I)) that sets the chargeable amount for non-domestic rates to zero for hereditaments consisting wholly or mainly of public lavatories.
+This change applies to both England and Wales.
+The bill also makes consequential amendments to other relevant legislation, including the Non-Domestic Rating (Chargeable Amounts) (England) Regulations 2016, to ensure consistency and avoid conflicts.

 Government Spending

-The bill will result in a decrease in government revenue as local authorities will receive less money from business rates.
-The exact financial impact is not specified in the bill itself, but it will depend on the number of properties that qualify for the exemption.
+The bill will reduce government revenue from non-domestic rates.
+The exact financial impact is not specified in the bill itself and would depend on the number of properties qualifying for the exemption.

 Groups Affected

-- Owners/operators of public lavatories: Will benefit from the exemption, saving money on business rates.
+- Owners/operators of public lavatories: Will benefit from the exemption, resulting in cost savings.

 Powered by nyModel